Nariman

 Nariman (also spelled Narriman, Nareeman, Neriman, Nəriman) is a name of Persian origin (نریمان Narīmān).
 It has roots traced to the Persian epic, Shahnameh, written by Ferdowsi.
 The name can mean "faith and brightness".
 It can also mean "brave, hero", with roots in the Avestan word naire-manå ("brave, manly").
 In other countries, like Iran, it is used interchangeably with Nauroz, the Persian festival.
-In Iran and Azerbaijan it is typically a male given name, whereas in Turkey and the Arab World it is commonly female.
+In Iran and Azerbaijan it is typically a male given name, whereas in Turkey and Pakistan it is commonly female.